gruggeri/ADSCV_medium/covid_swiss_map/map_swiss_covid.md

 ![](map_swiss_covid_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-And, just like with any `{ggplot2}` chart, we can keep using our thinking layer by layer, and apply custom themes.
+And, just like with any `{ggplot2}` chart, we can reason layer by layer when building map.
 Let’s now add the Swiss lakes on top of the canton shapes and use `theme_void()` to remove the background and the axis.
-In this step, we can also remove the fill from the cantons and add a light blue fill on the lakes.
+In this step, we can also make the cantons transparent by setting the `fill` argument to NA and add a light teal colour fill the lakes.
+`geom_sf()` indeed works just like any other `geom_` function, no alarms and no surprises here.

 ``` r
 ggplot()+